anishaislam8/Opening-the-Valve-on-Pure-Data/README.md

 For populating the remaining tables in the database, we follow the following steps:

-1. `Revisions` and `Contents`: To populate these two tables directly in our database, at first run the sqlite/`create_content_table.py`.
-This python file will create these two tables in our database and add unique indices in the `Hash` column of the contents table.
+1. `Revisions` and `Contents`: To populate these two tables directly in our database, at first run the `sqlite/create_content_table.py`.
+This python file will create these two tables in our database and add unique index in the `Hash` column of the contents table.

     Next, we use the `sqlite/extract_renames_db.py` file.
 This python file will calculate the revisions for each PD files for all the projects, parse the contents of the revisions of the PD files, and populate the `Revisions` and `Contents` table accordingly.
 Note that, the file name and the revision of the PD file name is formatted to replace the , to \_COMMA\_.